x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/permissions-exo.md

 ---
-title: "Permissions in Exchange Online" ms.author: dstrome
+localization_priority: Normal
+description: Exchange Online in Office 365 includes a large set of predefined permissions, based on the Role Based Access Control (RBAC) permissions model, which you can use right away to easily grant permissions to your administrators and users.
+You can use the permissions features in Exchange Online so that you can get your new organization up and running quickly. ms.topic: article
 author: dstrome
+ms.author: dstrome
+ms.assetid: 3a219732-87e7-4f11-96bc-8edd2cc91926
+ms.date:
+title: Permissions in Exchange Online ms.collection: exchange-online ms.audience: ITPro ms.service: exchange-online
 manager: serdars
-ms.date:
-ms.audience: ITPro
-ms.topic: article
-ms.service: exchange-online
-localization_priority: Normal
-ms.assetid: 3a219732-87e7-4f11-96bc-8edd2cc91926

-description: "Exchange Online in Office 365 includes a large set of predefined permissions, based on the Role Based Access Control (RBAC) permissions model, which you can use right away to easily grant permissions to your administrators and users.
-You can use the permissions features in Exchange Online so that you can get your new organization up and running quickly."
 ---

 # Permissions in Exchange Online